 Most research finds that the improvement in walking performance of most children is noticeable 3 to 6 months after they took their first steps, and they also agree that walking with adult-like fluency is achieved until about 5 to 7 years of age.
 So keep on practicing!
 Experience is what makes the most difference in the ability to walk skillfully.

 As a final note, remember that all children are different, and that development is not always a linear process.
 Because of this, some children might show interest in standing and moving around in an upright position even before being able to crawl or move around on the floor.
 Some children don’t even crawl in the traditional way!
-The most important thing is that your little moves around and continues exploring and learning from her environment, while building muscle strength and improving her balance control.
+The most important thing is that your little one moves around and continues exploring and learning from their environment, while building muscle strength and improving their balance control.

 If you want to learn more be sure to check out this article: The Road to Walking: What Learning to Walk Tells Us About Development